dritter/agnoster-like-themes/README.md

 # agnoster-like-themes
-A small collection of agnoster-like ZSH-Themes.
+A small collection of agnoster-like Themes.
 The agnoster-Theme is originally inspired by [powerline-shell](https://github.com/milkbikis/powerline-shell), a python-script to spice up the shell.

 Everyone who uses ZSH knows Oh-my-Zsh and the famous [agnoster](https://gist.github.com/3712874)-Theme